benwmaddox/FailFast/readme.md

 An experimental unit test framework.
 It was made for educating myself on unit test framework development.

-It emphasizes on fast iterations, which is where the name originated.
-The framework will run tests until a failure is detected, then it will stop.
+It emphasizes fast iterations, which is where the name originated.
+The framework will run tests until a failure is detected.

 Other key points: